jmuganga54/The-Modern-Javascript/06 Javascript Arrays/README.md

 //Expected output: true
 ```

 So objects are only equal to other objects.If there are actually the exact same object it does not matter if two separate objects have the same properties with the same property values.

 > Now we just prove that is going to break indexOf() for our purpose and I mentioned that array of objects are super popular.So why would this supper popular structure an array of objects not be able to use basic methods like indexOf().Well the truth is we can't use indexOf().
 But in the array methods list there are a whole bunch of methods specifically designed for use cases like this.

-So let's go ahead and explore an alternative way we can get the index of something in our array.Knowing that something is an object.That's going to be `findIndexOf()`
+So let's go ahead and explore an alternative way we can get the index of something in our array.Knowing that something is an object.That's going to be `findIndex()`

 [Array.prototype.findIndex()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex)
 The findIndex() method returns the index of the first element in the array that satisfies the provided testing function.
 Otherwise, it returns -1, indicating that no element passed the test.